dhess/mellon/mellon-web/README.md

 described in [API.md](API.md).
 The server is will run on the `localhost` loopback interface on port 8081.

-Also included is a [Paw](https://luckymarmot.com/paw) file with a pre-defined `localhost` environment for use with the example server.

 This particular example server uses a "mock lock" device which only internally logs lock and unlock events without depending on any actual hardware, so it will run anywhere.